MicrosoftDocs/powerbi-docs/articles/powerbi-gateway-enterprise-indepth.md

 ### Row-level security

-Models also provide dynamic, row-level security.
+Row-level security is only available with an Analysis Services live connection.
+Models can provide dynamic, row-level security.
 Unlike having at least one role in which users belong to, dynamic security is not required for any tabular model.
 At a high-level, dynamic security defines a users read access to data right down to a particular row in a particular table.
 Similar to roles, dynamic row-level security relies on a user’s Windows username.

 In Power BI, a users ability to query and view model data are determined first by the roles their Windows user account are a member of and second, by dynamic row-level security, if configured.